 It’s that time of the year again!

-That said, there are several memory techniques which you can use to your advantage when memorising new information.
+That said, there are several memory techniques that you can use to your advantage when memorizing new information, whether you’re still in high school or have moved on to college.

 1. Use memory palaces